-- Get the form.
-If you want to have an advance directive, you can get a form from your lawyer, from a social worker, from the California Medical Association by calling 1-800-786-4262 (National Relay Service: TTY 711) or from some office supply stores.
-You can sometimes get advance directive forms from organizations that give people information about Medicare. - Fill it out and sign it.
+• Get the form.
+If you want to have an advance directive, you can get a form from your lawyer, from a social worker, or from some office supply stores.
+You can sometimes get advance directive forms from organizations that give people information about Medicare.

+- Fill it out and sign it.
 Regardless of where you get this form, keep in mind that it is a legal document.
-You should consider having a lawyer help you prepare it.
-In California, the advance directive must be either acknowledged before a notary public or signed by at least two witnesses who satisfy the requirements set forth in Ann.
-Cal.
-Prob.
-Code Sections 4674 and 4675. - Give copies to appropriate people.
+You should consider having a lawyer help you prepare it. - Give copies to appropriate people.
 You should give a copy of the form to your doctor and to the person you name on the form as the one to make decisions for you if you can't.
 You may want to give copies to close friends or family members as well.
 Be sure to keep a copy at home.